mssever/sleep-inhibit/README.md

 2. You can [download the most recent release](https://github.com/mssever/sleep-inhibit/releases).
 Downloading the source `tar.gz` is fine.
 The source `zip` may have incorrect permissions.
 Just extract the source and you're good to go.

 # Usage
 No installation is needed.
-Simply launch `sleep_inhibit` in the base directory.
+Simply launch `sleep_inhibit.py` in the base directory.
 You can use the preferences dialog to configure autostart if you want.

 No installation is necessary.
 Just: